Clastify logo

 Image

-An Enzyme is a biological catalyst, usually a protein, that increases the rate of a biochemical reaction with high specificity.
+Enzyme is a biological catalyst, usually a protein, that increases the rate of a biochemical reaction with high specificity.
 Enzymes are central to living systems because many biological reactions would be far too slow without catalysis.

 Mechanisms and elementary steps

 A multistep reaction occurs through two or more elementary steps.
-To get the overall equation, add the steps and cancel any species that is made in one step and then used in a later step.
+To get the overall equation, add the steps and cancel any species that is made in one step and used in a later step.

-An intermediate is a species formed in one elementary step and consumed in a later elementary step, so it does not appear in the overall equation.
+An intermediate is formed in one elementary step and consumed in a later elementary step, so it does not appear in the overall equation.
 A transition state is the maximum-energy arrangement along a reaction pathway, existing only fleetingly while bonds are partly broken and partly formed.
 On energy profiles, intermediates sit in the valleys between peaks; transition states are the peaks.

 Image